michalmar/dream-team/README.md

 ![Architecture](assets/architecture.png)

 :tada: August 15, 2025: Code refactoring and added support for exporting team definitions.
+Updated to AutoGen 0.7.2 [Release Notes](https://microsoft.github.io/autogen/stable/user-guide/core-user-guide/index.html)

 :tada: February 25, 2025: We have a new React based UI with new business use cases